jay-shenoy/jay-shenoy/README.md

 Skills: CFD , Heat transfer.

-- 🔭 I’m currently working on CFD , ML in CFD
+- 🔭 I’m currently working on CFD , ML in fluid dynamics & HT
 - 🌱 I’m currently learning Other particle based methods like SPH
-- 👯 I’m looking to collaborate on CFD , ML in CFD
+- 👯 I’m looking to collaborate on CFD , ML in fluid dynamics & HT
 - 🤔 I’m looking for help with SPH , Vortex particle method
 - 💬 Ask me about LBM
 - 📫 How to reach me: jayanthshenoy7@gmail.com